Explore health content from A to Z.

 I need information about...

 Magnetic resonance imaging (MRI) of the breast is an imaging test that uses strong magnets and radio waves to form pictures of the inside of the breast.
 It also creates images of the tissues that surround the breast.
 Breast MRI is used to check for problems, such as a leaking breast implant or a suspicious lump or mass.
 It can also be used to help determine if breast cancer is present and aid in diagnosis and management.
-The test takes 30 to 60 minutes.
+Most MRI tests take 30 to 60 minutes.
+Depending on the type of MRI you are having, the test may take longer.
+Give yourself extra time to check in.

-Breast MRI uses strong magnets, so you’ll be asked to remove your watch, jewelry, and all other metal objects.
+You’ll be asked to remove your watch, hearing aids, credit cards, pens, eyeglasses, and other metal objects.

 Have a pacemaker